mcsurvivalmode/Flower_shooter/README.md

 Faye Walsh, 24385051, TU984

-Project Title- Green Trigger Video-
+Project Title-

-Screenshots-

-Description of the Project- Shoot the flower buds around the garden to help them bloom! the more you shoot, more will spwan.
-Play till your garden is full
+Garden Grow!

+Description of the Project-
+Water the flower buds in your garden before the timer runs out.
+Avoid the butterflys as they are helping your flowers grow!
+Hit one and you might lose points

 Instructions for Use-
+use the arrows keys to move the hose around the screen.
+Press space to shoot

-List of Classes/Assets in the Project Class/Asset Source Player.gd Self-written
+List of Classes/Assets in the Project

 References Item 1 Item 2